Our Team at Talespinner Children's Theatre

 Sarah holds a Master of Arts in Arts Administration from the University of Kentucky and a Bachelor of Arts in Theatre from Wright State University.
 She has worked directly with youth and artists both nationally and within her community and remains a proud advocate for arts access and education.

-Education Manager: Olivia Queener (she/her)
+Olivia Queener

 Olivia Queener is a 14-year veteran of the United States Navy.
 She proudly served as a Hospital Corpsman, engaging in various assignments and deployments around the globe.
 After her honorable discharge, Olivia actively pursued acting in film and stage throughout northeast Ohio.